liveview-native/live_view_native/guides/ex_doc_notebooks/forms-and-validation.md

 ## Installing LiveView Native Live Form

-To install LiveView Native Form, we need to add the `live-view-native-form` SwiftUI package to our iOS application.
+To install LiveView Native Form, we need to add the `liveview-native-live-form` SwiftUI package to our iOS application.

 Follow the [LiveView Native Form Installation Guide](https://github.com/liveview-native/liveview-native-live-form?tab=readme-ov-file#liveviewnativeliveform) on that project's README and come back to this guide after you have finished the installation process.